kareemsasa3/arachne/README.md

 ## 🔗 Submodules

-All of the services (`ai`, `scraper`, `web`) live in git submodules under `services/`.
-If you clone the repository without `--recurse-submodules`, run:
+The `ai` and `scraper` services are git submodules under `services/`.
+The `web` interface lives directly in this repository.
+If you clone without `--recurse-submodules`, run:

 ```bash
 git submodule update --init --recursive
 ```

-This fetches the `web` submodule along with the existing services.
+This fetches the `ai` and `scraper` submodules.
 When switching branches that touch submodules, rerun the command or checkout with `git submodule sync --recursive`.

 ## 📊 Monitoring